From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 Step 2: add basic interactivity

 Modify the template to say something back.
+To start with, we will always respond the same thing.

 - open